Couscous vs quinoa; two powerful foods that can hold their own as part of any meal.

 Couscous vs Quinoa

-They are both very flavorful in their own way.
+They are both very flavorful in their own way, and easy to make with boiling water.

 Obviously couscous is processed, whereas quinoa is a whole grain.